The architectural wonders of… Laos and Cambodia

 I went to Cambodia for a week and stayed for three years.
 It was 1993, a turbulent time, but the majestic temples of Angkor, shrouded in jungle, mesmerised me from the moment I saw them.
 I have been studying them ever since, returning constantly, always learning something new about this mystical site and its brilliant architect-astronomers who constructed sacred monuments aligned with the sun and moon, covering them with the most exquisite carvings.

 While living in Cambodia, I first visited tranquil Luang Prabang and was immediately captivated by this remote and unspoilt place, bathed in peace, with its magnificent setting on the Mekong river.

 What do you enjoy most about leading a specialist tour such as this?

-Sharing my enthusiasm and knowledge with like-minded travellers who join the Royal Academy tours for Cox & Kings.
+Sharing my enthusiasm and knowledge with like-minded travellers who join the Cox & Kings tours.
 Through my lectures I strive to unravel the artistic meaning of these ancient civilisations and to reveal the details and hidden aspects so often missed by tourists.